loongOpen/Unity-RL-Playground/README.md

 Verify Training Status: Open Unity and start the game.
 If the terminal prints out the contents of the configuration file, it indicates that the training has started normally.

-### 2.3 Monitoring the Training Process
+## 4. Monitoring the Training Process

 During the training process, reward data will be output based on the number of steps set in the configuration file (for example, reward data may be output every 20,000 steps).
 If you need to manually interrupt the training, you can press the shortcut Ctrl+C in the Anaconda Prompt.

-# 3. Analyzing Training Results

-## 3.1 Viewing Training Statistics Using TensorBoard
+## 5. Analyzing Training Results:Viewing Training Statistics Using TensorBoard

 In the Anaconda Prompt, while in the same directory, enter the following command: `tensorboard --logdir results/g1_jump`

 The terminal will output a TensorBoard URL (e.g., http://localhost:6006/).
 Open this URL to view the training statistics graphs.

-# 4. Running the Trained Model
+## 6. Running the Trained Model

-## 4.1 Importing the Model

 After training is complete, the terminal will indicate the location of the trained model file (in .onnx format).
 Drag the model file into the corresponding field in the RobotRLAgent script.

-## 4.2 Enabling the Model

 Launch the Unity game to observe the training results.